anthonykminsu/EpidemiologyOfJapan/README.md

 - **Mapbox GL JS**: For interactive mapping functionalities.
 - **HTML, CSS, & Javascript**: For structuring and styling the web interface.

-These sources provided comprehensive data on COVID-19 cases at the county level across the United States.

-## Credits and Acknowledgments
-This project was developed by Anthony Kim.
-Special thanks to TA Liz Peng and:
-- Bo Zhao: For the well-curated lab assignment.
-- UW: For providing necessary resources and support.

 ## How to Use
 1. Open either of the HTML files in a web browser to view the interactive maps.
 2. Hover over or click on specific map elements for detailed information.